-Author has written 81 stories for Highlander, Due South, Xena: Warrior Princess, Harsh Realm, Angel, Buffy: The Vampire Slayer, X-overs, TV X-overs, Witchblade, Alias, Robin Hood BBC, Sherlock, and Once Upon a Time.
+Author has written 84 stories for Highlander, Due South, Xena: Warrior Princess, Harsh Realm, Angel, Buffy: The Vampire Slayer, X-overs, TV X-overs, Witchblade, Alias, Robin Hood BBC, Sherlock, Once Upon a Time, and Musketeers.

 Please skip below line(s) for Author's Profile.